 - Texas Tech

-Moving to a new state means you’ll have lots of question and concerns with permits, taxes, tolls, voting, trash and recycling.
+Moving to Texas means you’ll have lots of question and concerns with permits, taxes, tolls, voting, trash and recycling in your new state.

 Texas.gov, the official website for the state of Texas, has all the information you’ll need.
 You’ll learn where and how to transfer your drivers’ license, when official Texas holidays take place, about public transportation systems, and all the other information you’ll need to settle into your new home.
 Get started with the following list of online government resources: